 Transaction Velocity and Cost: As the BCT technology becomes more Main Stream, the transaction velocity will be incredibly high.
 In fact, the transaction speed could be limited only by Moore’s Law: that the speed of computer chips doubles almost every 18 months.
 In any event, the digital transactions are incredibly fast, and costs almost negligible, compared to transactions through traditional banking channels.

-In this segment of the white paper we have unveiled some mysteries surrounding Bitcoin, and other Alternate coins, and provided an overall introduction to Blockchain technology.
-We also have tried to demystify some of the underlying reasons – why Bitcoin and other Alternate coins are the wave of the future, and not just another Tulip Mania.
+In this segment of the white paper, we have unveiled some mysteries surrounding Bitcoin, and other Alternate coins, and provided an overall introduction to Blockchain technology.
+We also have tried to demystify some of the underlying reasons – why Bitcoin and other Alternate coins are the waves of the future and not just another Tulip Mania.

-We, at Platinum Trading Institute (PTI), hope that if you understand the incredible power of Blockchain Technology (BCT), you will better appreciate the rationale behind Crypto Currency investments, and trading.
+We, at Platinum Trading Institute (PTI), hope that if you understand the incredible power of Blockchain Technology (BCT), you will better appreciate the rationale behind Blockchain Cryptocurrency investments, and trading.

 The Platinum Formula: